webdawe/docker/readme.md

 Make sure the website is in `/var/www/html/`, Nginx is configured to serve pages from `/var/www/html/public`.

 Update values in the `.docker.env` file
 - `XDEBUG_HOST` must be equal to the IP of your local host machine.
-Run `ip -a` to see it, not the Docker IP.
+Run `ip a` to see it, not the Docker IP.

-## VSCode
+## VSCode with XDebug
 Create a `.vscode/launch.json` with the following.
 ```
 {